trilitech/tezos-developer-docs/docs/tutorials/nft-consolidated/setting-up-app.md

    - `MichelsonMap`: This class represents the Michelson  map data type, which Tezos uses to store data, including the metadata for the NFTs that the application creates
    - `stringToBytes`: A utility that converts strings to bytes to store in the token metadata

-1. In the `<script lang="ts">` section, add the following code to initialize Taquito and set it to use a Ghostnet RPC node:
+1. In the same `<script lang="ts">` section, add the following code to initialize Taquito and set it to use a Ghostnet RPC node:

    ```javascript
      const rpcUrl = "https://rpc.ghostnet.teztnets.com";